Why major in Rail Transportation Engineering?

-Laboratories are used throughout the RTE curriculum to provide students with experiences in the field with actual rail equipment, and extensive team-based laboratory activities are used to develop the leadership qualities that are essential of rail professionals.
-In order to prepare students for the occupational challenges associated with careers in the rail industry, careful and candid discussions of career possibilities and working environments typical of railway professionals are provided throughout the RTE program.
+Laboratories are used throughout the RTE curriculum to provide students with experiences in the field with actual rail equipment, and extensive team-based laboratory activities are used to develop the leadership qualities that are essential for rail professionals.
+To prepare students for the occupational challenges associated with careers in the rail industry, careful and candid discussions of career possibilities and working environments typical of railway professionals are provided throughout the RTE program.

 As an RTE graduate, you can expect to work in management and/or engineering roles in either the private or public sector.
-Countless rail industry companies and organizations are seeking trained engineering professionals, including Class I railroad companies; short line railroads; engineering consulting firms; railway suppliers; government agencies; and various research institutions.
+Countless rail industry companies and organizations seek trained engineering professionals, including class I railroad companies, short line railroads, engineering consulting firms, railway suppliers, government agencies, and various research institutions.
 Based on surveys of recent graduates, starting salaries typically range from $60k to $70k per year.